 Level of Difficulty: Easy

-Set out away from the Morrison Nature Center and take a journey on one of the park’s loops.
+Set out from the Morrison Nature Center and journey on one of the park’s loops.
 Depending on where you get on and off the Sand Creek Greenway Trail, you can keep the hike short with a 1- to 2-mile loop or extend it up to 5 miles.
 Additional information can be found here.

 Cub Lake